ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 ##### Snapshot name definition:

 You can define a snapshot name.

-###### Example using a defined snapshot name:
+Example using a defined snapshot name:
 ```
 jsnapy --snapcheck snapshot_name -f config.snapcheck.states.yml
 ls /etc/jsnapy/snapshots/*snapshot_name* -l
 ```

 #### Verbosity:

 You can set the verbosity to debug level messages using -v
 ```
 jsnapy --snapcheck -f config.snapcheck.states.yml -v
 ```

 #### Optionnal arguments:

-you can use optionnal arguments.
+You can use optionnal arguments.

 ##### Run this command to discover the optionnal arguments:
 ```